wp-plugins/wpsso/readme.txt

 <strong>Looking for the WPSSO Pro version?</strong> [Upgrade the Free plugin quickly and easily here.](http://surniaulula.com/extend/plugins/wpsso/)

+= WPSSO Reviews =

+*"If you want to make your content standout from the crowd when it is shared on the social networks, then the plugin we are looking at today is just what you’ve been waiting for."* &mdash; [indexwp.com](http://www.indexwp.com/wordpress-social-sharing-optimization-pro-review/)

 = Quick List of Features =

 **Free / Basic Version**